gabchouraqui/portfolio.io/PREDICTIVE MODELS/README.md

 Here, you'll discover a series of projects showcasing my expertise in developing predictive models using machine learning and deep learning techniques.
 Each project demonstrates my ability to harness the power of advanced algorithms to make accurate predictions, uncover hidden patterns, and drive data-driven decision-making.
 Explore these projects to witness the transformative potential of predictive modeling in various domains.

+This is not an exhaustive list.
+Feel free to look at my other projects in R and Python to see more predictive models.

 ## Projects

 ### (A).
 Machine Learning and Deep Learning Predictions